evison/Sentires/README.md

 [6] Yongfeng Zhang, Xu Chen, Qingyao Ai, Liu Yang, and W. Bruce Croft.
     "Towards conversational search and recommendation: System ask, user respond."
     In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 177-186.
 2018.
+[7] Lei Li, Yongfeng Zhang, and Li Chen.
+    "Generate neural template explanations for recommendation."
+    In Proceedings of the 29th ACM International Conference on Information & Knowledge Management, pp. 755-764.
+2020.
 ```